-- deadly weapons or dangerous chemicals, likely to cause harm to another, or to University property. - d.
+- beverages in a place on campus at which it is not permitted and causing a public disturbance. - ix.
+Drinking games: participation in games which involve the consumption of alcoholic beverages on University Premises. - c.
+Illegal or unauthorized possession or use of firearms, explosives, ammunition, fireworks, weapons (such as metallic knuckles, slingshots, bows and arrows, and knives), or other deadly weapons or dangerous chemicals, likely to cause harm to another, or to University property. - d.
 Actions which cause or attempt to cause a fire or explosion, falsely reporting a fire, explosion or an explosive device, tampering with fire safety equipment or failure to evacuate University buildings during a fire alarm. - e.
 Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at University sponsored or supervised functions. - f.
 Cruelty to animals. - g.
-Violations of the Residential Standards of Community Living. - 9.
+Violations of the UWF Housing and Residence Life residential standards of community living, contract, handbook, and/or policies and regulations. - h.
+Engages in or offers games of chance for money or other gain in violation of the laws of the State of Florida. - 9.
 Any other violation (or conduct which could constitute a violation) of the federal, state, local laws, County or municipal ordinances, Board of Governors or University regulations, or policies.